-Did Simon get the joke?
+Was Simon embarrassed?
 I believe so - and he understood the joke was on him.
 I think he got the point as well, and was dramatically changed by it.
-Maybe not at that moment, perhaps not until the full impact of Jesus' resurrection, but I think Simon truly understood that Jesus was not only the Messiah, the Christ, the redeemer, but was more importantly just as people had charge, that Jesus was indeed the friend of sinners, the very ones he came to redeem.
+Maybe not at that moment, perhaps not until the full impact of Jesus' resurrection, but I think Simon truly understood that Jesus was not only the Messiah, the Christ, the redeemer, but was more importantly just as people had charged, that Jesus was indeed the friend of sinners, the very ones he came to redeem.
 I think Simon was the one who told and retold this story, at his own expense, until it became recorded in scripture.
 Think about it for a moment - who else knew what was going through Simon's mind?
-Only Jesus, the friend of sinners, sinners like Simon, like the woman, like us.
+Only Jesus, the prophet, knew what Simon was thinking.
+Jesus - the friend of sinners, sinners like the woman, sinners like Simon, sinners like you and me.
 All thanks to God for our redemption in Christ Jesus, our Lord.